ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 npm install @obscuro/obscuro-gateway-widget
 ```

 Import and use the package in your components to interact with the Obscuro network.
+Example: If you want the Obscuro Gateway Widget to appear on the homepage then you can call the component <obscuro-gateway-widget> there.

 ---